Central limit theorem analogues for multicolour urn models: Proof of Theorem

-for all $j \geq 0$.
-Here, $N_{j+1}$ denotes the colour seen in the $(j+1)$st draw.
-For each colour $f \in \{1, \ldots, q\}$, there is $n \in \Nset_0$ with $\Prob\left(X_{n}^{(f)} > 0\right) > 0$, due to assumption (A$5$).
-The last equation yields that $u_k^{(f)} = 0$.
-So $u_k = 0$, which is a contradiction.\\ The last paragraph showed that there is no admissible choice of initial configuration such that $\pi_k(X_0) = 0$.
-For $\pi_k(X_0) \not= 0$, $\pi_k(X_{j+1}-X_j) \neq 0$ for all $j$ almost surely because of (\ref{det}).
-If there is more than one dominant colour or if $\bar{\lambda}_k$ belongs to a type $3$ class, it follows immediately from our choice of left eigenvectors that $\pi_k(X_{j+1}-X_j) \neq 0$ for all $j$ almost surely is not possible: According to the mechanism of the urn, once there is a ball of a dominant class in the urn, there are balls of its class in the urn at all future times.
-So almost surely, there is a time $N$ at which there are balls of all dominant classes in the urn.
-From this point on, there is a positive probability of drawing balls that lead to no change in the class under consideration.
-Now assume that there is only one dominant class and that $\lambda_k$ belongs to this class.
-As the proportions of balls in this class converge to a positive limit with probability one, there is a time $N$ from which on there are balls of each colour of the dominant class in the urn.
+The last paragraph showed that there is no admissible choice of initial configuration such that $\pi_k(X_0) = 0$.
+So (\ref{det}) implies that $\pi_k(X_{j+1}-X_j) \neq 0$ for all $j$ almost surely.
+But due to our choice of $\{u_1, \ldots, u_q\}$, this is only possible in one particular case: Because $u_k$ is zero on all components that belong to dominant classes different from the class of $\lambda_k$, $\pi_k(X_{j+1}-X_j)=0$ each time a ball from one of these other classes is drawn.
+However, as the proportion of each dominant class tends to a strictly positive limit almost surely, there is a positive probability of having $\pi_k(X_{j+1}-X_j)=0$, unless there is only one dominant class and $\lambda_k$ belongs to this dominant class.
+In this case, there is a time $N$ from which on there are balls of each colour of the unique dominant class in the urn.
 This implies that $u_k^{(i)} = u_k^{(j)}$ for all colours $i,j$ in this class.
-So $\lambda_k = r$, and $u_k = (1, \ldots, 1)^t$ is the only projection that induces a deterministic limit. \end{proof}
+So $\lambda_k$ is the simple dominant eigenvalue $r$ and no other projection that can induce a deterministic limit. \end{proof}

 \begin{lem}[Speed of convergence] Let $k \in \{1, \ldots, q\}$ be such that $\Re(\lambda_k)>r/2$.
 Then

 as $n \to \infty$. \end{lem}

 \begin{proof} We use the decomposition